Excoriate/daggerverse/gotest/README.md

 Through the [Dagger CLI](https://docs.dagger.io/cli/465058/install), or by using it directly within your module, you can configure the following options:

-* ⚙️ `src`: The path to the Go source code directory.
 * ⚙️ `ctr`: The container to use as a base container.
 If not specified, a new container is created.
 * ⚙️ `version`: The version of the Go image to use.
 Defaults to `latest`.
 * ⚙️ `image`: The Go image to use.
 Defaults to `golang:alpine`.